“TOUGH CHAPTERS IN LIFE ARE ONLY PART OF THE STORY:” MY CONNECTION TO HEALTHCARE AS A RECRUITER

 In the summer of 2012, my wife and I found out that we were going to have Bobby and obviously we were excited but anxious to become first-time parents.
 One of the most rewarding things about the news was telling our own parents that they were going to become grandparents.
 My wife was especially thrilled as she is an only child and her mom was “baby crazy,” and couldn’t wait to become a grandma.
 No more than six weeks after experiencing one of the highest highs of learning that we were expecting a new baby, our world flipped upside down with the news that my wife’s mom was experiencing severe headaches and fainting issues.
 In what seemed like a never-ending nightmare, we learned in August 2012 that she had developed Stage 4 Lung Cancer and had near-impossible odds to overcome the illness.
 This became a great challenge for all of us, especially for my wife as her mom was her rock and the prospect of losing her while welcoming a new baby just didn’t seem right.
 It didn’t seem fair.
 And we didn’t know what to do.
-Taking it day-by-day, we did our best to help her get the cancer treatment she needed while she, and all of our family members, did an incredible job of helping Jen and me prepare for the unknown of a new baby boy and maybe losing my mother-in-law.
+Taking it day-by-day, we did our best to help her get the cancer treatment she needed while she, and all our family members, did an incredible job of helping Jen and me prepare for a new baby boy and maybe losing my mother-in-law.

 We lost my wife’s mom in July 2013, one year after experiencing that highest of highs when we found out we were going to be new parents.
 She fought valiantly and with the same resolve and warm spirit she always had, even when we all knew that the end was coming and cancer was taking over her body.
-We miss her every day, and that she isn’t here to witness her beautiful grandsons grow up is an unsettling feeling.
+We miss Beth every day, and that she isn’t here to witness her grandsons grow up is an unsettling feeling.
 Bobby probably doesn’t remember her as he was still a baby when she passed, and Everett was born in 2015.
 Pictures and memories will always paint a beautiful story about her but it’s not the same as her being around.
 Still, in everything, I take away a lesson.
 I developed my “story” to become passionate about what I do and why I invest my time and effort to work in the healthcare arena.
 From these experiences surrounding my son’s prematurity and my mother-in-law’s cancer diagnosis and passing, I saw firsthand what nurses and doctors go through.
 They don’t often deliver good news to people.
 It’s usually “you’re about to have an emergency C-section and your baby is coming now, nine weeks early.”
 Or it’s “your mom has maybe 6-12 months to live… 6-12 weeks… a matter of days…” We met some of the kindest, most genuine, loving, and supportive nurses in the NICU for our son and the cancer treatment centers and ICU for my wife’s mom.
 All the while, they never acted like we were just another patient or family member of a patient.
 These healthcare professionals always inspired us with their care and generosity.
-They made me want to learn more, become better at my job, and to help other patients that need quality healthcare get what they deserve, even if I am not the one providing it but I rather I am the guy that makes the match of a provider to a position.
+They made me want to learn more, become better at my job, and to help other patients that need quality healthcare get what they deserve, even if I am not the one providing it but rather I am the guy that makes the match of a provider to a job.